 When did you last get in touch with your friends from elementary school?

-Here, get in touch means to initiate contact with someone.
+Here, get in touch means initiating contact with someone.

 Ex: I’ve been trying to get in touch with you all morning.
 Where have you been?

-The opposite is lose touch with, which means to lose contact with someone.
+The opposite is lose touch with, which means losing contact with someone.